zigavaupot/blogger/autumn-makeit-2025/graph-rag-scenario/index.md

 * Calls extract_graph(chunk_data) to get a JSON array of extracted triples.
 * Inserts (chunk_id, response) into GRAPH_EXTRACTION_STAGING.
 * Limits each run to ~10 chunks (technically 11 due to x := x + 1 before EXIT WHEN x > 10).

-Here’s a concise summary of what LOAD_EXTRACT_TABLE (see the next paragraph) does:- Sets the active AI profile to GRAPHUSER_PROFILE for downstream LLM calls.- Finds up to 1,000 unprocessed text chunks in STORY_TABLE_CHUNKS (those whose chunk_id isn’t present in GRAPH_EXTRACTION_STAGING), ordered by chunk_id.- Iterates through those chunks and, for each one:- Calls extract_graph(chunk_data) to get a JSON array of extracted triples.- Inserts (chunk_id, response) into GRAPH_EXTRACTION_STAGING.- Limits each run to ~10 chunks (technically 11 due to x := x + 1 before EXIT WHEN x > 10).

 ```sql
 CREATE OR REPLACE PROCEDURE LOAD_EXTRACT_TABLE